genomicsITER/cirdb/README.md

 <!-- > Chapter 4.
 Expanding CIRdb with whole-exome sequencing data (December 2025). -->

 > November 26, 2025.
-This repository goes public.
+Public release of this repository.

 > July 2025.
 Added the contents of "Chapter 3.
 De novo genome assembly of human sequence data leveraging short and long reads to reveal novel genomic features in CIRdb".